frankframework/frank-config-layout/ALGORITHMS.md

 ![edgesFromNode.jpg](./pictures/edgesFromNode.jpg)

-On the chosen node we are considering endpoints that are all on the top or all on the bottom, because every edge connects the top of the lowest node to the bottom of the highest.
-The positions of the endpoints does not depend on the directions of the edges.
-We must sort the endpoints based on the x-coordinate of the other endpoint.
+On the chosen node we are considering endpoints that are all on the top or all on the bottom, because every edge connects the top of the lowest node and the bottom of the highest.
+The positions of the endpoints do not depend on the directions of the edges.
+We must sort the endpoints based on the x-coordinate on the other side.
 Actually we do not need the exact x-coordinate - the rank is enough.
 This sorting is achieved using class LayoutConnector in file [layout-model.ts](./projects/frank-config-layout/src/lib/model/layout-model.ts).